SitecoreSupport/Sitecore.Support.95580/readme.md

 # Sitecore.Support.95580
-Select media dialog search generates wrong query
+Select Media dialog and other SPEAK dialogs can perform undesired search query modification by appending asterisk to search terms.

 ## License
 This patch is licensed under the [Sitecore Corporation A/S License for GitHub](https://github.com/sitecoresupport/Sitecore.Support.95580/blob/master/LICENSE).